marsomate/Webshop/README.md

 # Webshop

-THe idea is to create a car webshop.
+The idea is to create a car webshop.

 c#
 LINQ